Cray-HPE/docs-csm/install/switch_pxe_boot_from_onboard_nic_to_pcie.md

 This uses the [Mellanox CLI Tools][1] for configuring UEFI PXE from the Linux command line.

-On any NCN (using 0.0.10 k8s, or 0.0.8 Ceph; anything built on ncn-0.0.21 or higher), run this to begin interacting with Mellanox cards:
+On any NCN (using 0.0.10 k8s, or 0.0.8 Ceph; anything built on ncn-0.0.21 or higher), run the following command to begin interacting with Mellanox cards:

-If recovering NCNs with an earlier image without the Mellanox tools, refer to the section on the bottom of the Mellanox segment.
+> **NOTE:** If recovering NCNs with an earlier image without the Mellanox tools, refer to the [Obtaining Mellanox Tools](#obtaining-mellanox-tools) section.

 ```bash
 ncn# mst start